-I have fond memories dining at Ruth Chris’ steakhouse growing up.
+I have fond memories of dining at Ruth Chris’ steakhouse growing up.

 That was the restaurant we went to on our weekend trips to Seattle to watch Mariner baseball games.